-\This paper was previously titled as "Learn from and disclose to the stock market".
-Comments from participants at the 2009 Chicago-Minnesota Theory Conference, the 2010 Information, Markets and Organizations Conference at Harvard University, the 2010 Danish Center for Accounting and Finance Conference, and workshops at City University of Hong Kong, National Chengchi University (Taiwan), Pennsylvania State University, University of Alberta, and the University of Chicago are appreciated.
-We would like to thank in particular Jeremy Bertomeu, John Core, Douglas Diamond, Paul Fischer, Jonathan Glover, Milton Harris, Zhiguo He, Steve Huddart, Florin Sabac and Haresh Sapra for helpful discussions.
+^{}This paper was previously titled as "Learn from and disclose to the stock market".
+Comments from participants at the 2009 Chicago-Minnesota Theory Conference, the 2010 Information, Markets and Organizations Conference at Harvard University, the 2010 Danish Center for Accounting and Finance Conference, 2012 FARS meeting, and workshops at City University of Hong Kong, National Chengchi University (Taiwan), Pennsylvania State University, University of Alberta, and the University of Chicago are appreciated.
+We would like to thank in particular Jeremy Bertomeu, Phil Dybvig, John Core, Douglas Diamond, Paul Fischer, Jonathan Glover, Milton Harris, Zhiguo He, Jun Liu, Steve Huddart, Florin Sabac and Haresh Sapra for helpful discussions.
 Gao also acknowledges the generous financial support from Chicago Booth.